Chia-Network/chialisp-web/docs/basics.md

 ```
 (200 .
 300 .
 400)
 ```
-A cons box always have two elements.
+A cons box always has two elements.
 However, we can chain cons boxes together to construct lists.

 ## Lists